| Feature/Factor | TikTok | YouTube |

 YouTubers can create any content related to any field on the platform.
 You can see educational videos, business ideas, and entertainment; you will even see full movies on YouTube.

-TikTok attracts more youngsters with its short videos and simple transfer system.
+TikTok and its logo attracts more youngsters with its short videos and simple transfer system.
 TikTokers who have decent smartphones can start their TikTok channel.
 The quality will be as excellent as a specific number of recently aired videos.

 2. YouTube vs TikTok – Ease of Use and Popularity